arielmission-space/PAOS/docs/source/user/pipeline/index.rst

 Example
 ~~~~~~~~~~~~~

-Code example to the method :func:`~paos.core.pipeline.pipeline` to run a simulation using the configuration file for AIRS-CH1.
+Code example to the method :func:`~paos.core.pipeline.pipeline` to run a simulation using a configuration file.

 .. code-block:: python